msantos/embedexe/README.md

 [![Go Reference](https://pkg.go.dev/badge/codeberg.org/msantos/execve.svg)](https://pkg.go.dev/codeberg.org/msantos/embedexe)

-Run an executable embedded in a Go binary.
+Run a program stored in a byte array such as an executable or a directory of executables embedded in a Go binary.

 # LIMITATIONS